 Ontario and Alberta | English | Clinical psychology, counselling psychology, school psychology

 Gerrit Hultink is a registered Psychologist in Ontario and Alberta, recognized by both provincial Colleges to provide services to clients in the areas of Clinical psychology, Counselling psychology and School psychology.
 His primary therapeutic orientation is Cognitive-Behavioural Therapy (CBT), although he borrows from other approaches (e.g. Solution focused, Dialectical/Mindfulness, Existential) depending on the needs of his client.

 Tarik Kadri, MSW, RSW

 Tarik provides structured counselling and psychotherapy in treating clients experiencing anxiety, depression, emotional dysregulation, struggling with shame, decreased self-esteem/confidence, trauma, couples conflict, family issues, LGBTQ2+ and substance use concerns.
 Tarik served 18 years in the Canadian Armed Forces, recently retiring as a Captain - Social Work Officer.
-He specializes in Dialectical Behaviour Therapy, Cognitive Behavioural Therapy and Gottman’s Method Couples counselling.
+He specialized in Dialectical Behaviour Therapy and Cognitive Behavioural Therapy.

 Alexia Maman, MSW

 Quebec | English and French | Family, Couple, Maternal Mental Health, Conjugal Violence

 Alexia Maman is a Registered Social Worker and and a member of the OTSTCFQ.
 She has five years of experience in providing counselling to various clienteles in different settings, including youth protection, hospitals, and community support.